jreisinger/docs/notes/varia/books.md

 <img src="/static/books.png" style="max-width:100%;height:auto">

-Some of the (mostly technical) books that I liked.
-Roughly ordered by most recently read.
+Some of the books that I read (at least partially).
+Roughly ordered by most recently read in each area.

 > Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours. -- John Locke

 Security

+* Kubernetes Security, 2018
 * Securing DevOps, 2018
 * Practical Cloud Security, 2019